lgreco/comp271s24/Assignments/Assignment_09/Rehash.md

 ## Similarities and how to eliminate them

-Both methods compute the position in an array of linked lists where to place a given node.
+Both methods compute the position in an array of linked lists where they place a given node.
 And both methods place the node at the computed position, pushing existing nodes under the new node, if necessary.

 Essntially, what `rehash` does is to create an array of linked lists, populate it, and then replace `this.foundation` with it.
 This is the equivalent of creating a hew `Hash271` object.
 So `rehash` can be reduced to the following (pseudo)code.